 ALTERNATE VERSIONS - Page 1

-Ten to fifteen years ahead, in the grim timeline known as Days of Future Past, Storm was embittered and weary by all the death she had witnessed.
+In the grim timeline known as Days of Future Past, Storm was embittered and weary by all the death she had witnessed.
 She was among the last X-Men alive, and incarcerated in a concentration camp with some of her friends and teammates, Ororo took part in a mad plan to save the future by changing the past.
 While the mind of Kate Pryde was sent on her chronal journey, the other X-Men broke out of the concentration camp and attacked the main Sentinel base in a suicide run.
 Just like Wolverine and Colossus, Ororo was killed by Sentinels during the attack on the Baxter Building, thus she never learned that their plan had failed, for Kate had accidentally changed a different timeline’s past.

 Trying to rescue Illyana Rasputin from her kidnapper, Belasco, an alternate team of X-Men became stranded in the sorcerer’s hellish Limbo.
 For some time, Ororo became a slave and apprentice of Belasco, but eventually she regained her freedom.
 As her weather powers waned, she embraced the magical side of her heritage.
 At one point, she even overpowered Belasco in a magical duel, only to realize that by killing him she would become as corrupted as he.
 When the main reality’s Illyana Rasputin became trapped in Limbo as well, Ororo tried to tutor the girl in white magic in order to lessen Belasco’s influence on her.
 However, Illyana ended up Belasco’s thrall anyway and, when Ororo tried to save the girl from Belasco, she was defeated.
 Before Belasco could damn her soul, though, Illyana mercy-killed her former mentor and set her free.

 In the reality depicted in What if ?
 (2nd series) #12, several members of the X-Men and the New Mutants accepted Loki’s offer stay behind in Asgard, instead of returning to Earth, Storm among them.
-Having gotten rid of Thor by turning him into a frog, Loki wasted no time and tried to install Ororo as new ruler of Asgard after Odin’s death, something that didn’t sit well with the Norn Queen Karnilla, who wanted her beloved Balder on the throne.
+Having gotten rid of Thor by turning him into a frog, Loki wasted no time and tried to install Ororo as new ruler of Asgard after Odin’s death.
+This didn’t sit well with the Norn Queen Karnilla, who wanted her beloved Balder on the throne.
 Egged on by Hela, Karnilla started a war, while Thor - the Thunderfrog - attacked Loki and had to confront Storm as well.
 During the battle between the many different factions and groupings around Asgard, the sword of Surtur was destroyed and Loki’s spell was broken, returning Thor to his normal shape.
 Also, Balder was capable of stopping the war by agreeing to marry Karnilla.
 With the throne of Asgard still empty, Thor would have become the rightful ruler.
-However, he decided to openly renounce his birthright, as he felt Earth was his true home,and offered the throne to Storm instead.
+However, he decided to openly renounce his birthright, as he felt Earth was his true home, and offered the throne to Storm instead.
 Ororo accepted and became a wise ruler of the Norse Gods in his stead.

 At one point, the female Sphinx, a foe of the New Warriors, gained near omnipotence and managed to reshape the world in her image by altering the past.
-In the revamped reality, ancient Egypt was never overpowered.
+In the revamped reality of Forever Begins Yesterday, ancient Egypt was never overpowered.
 It was them who colonized America, resulting in the United States of Assyria.
 In this world, it was the Caucasian race that had been enslaved, but eventually liberated in a big Civil War, though they were still persecuted.
-Quite a lot people were not okay with this world order, and mutants eventually became the focal point for the rebellion.
+Many people were not okay with this world order, and mutants eventually became the focal point for the rebellion.
 This era, however, also had an equivalent for the Avengers, the line-up Captain Assyria, an Afro-American version of Iron Man, Sceptre, Nova, the Egyptian God Horus (instead of Thor) and his wife, Storm.
 Part of their job was to keep the rebels at bay.
 Over time, the New Warriors slowly but surely remembered the timeline as it was supposed to be, and eventually managed to convince the Sphinx of her errors, until she changed everything back.

 Instead of leaving Cairo for Kenya as a teenager, Ororo remained a thief in the alternate reality shown in What if ?
 (2nd series) #40.
 When she was caught stealing from an older man, Herman Hassel, who turned out to be a retired thief himself, he saw potential in her and took her under his wing.
 Inspired by a tale he told her, Ororo called herself “Jack Black” and accompanied Herman to New York, where they successfully worked their craft.
 During one heist, Ororo was arrested by the police and, suffering from her claustrophobia while being locked up, Ororo manifested her weather powers and broke out.
 Later on, when Herman was scared by the X-Men (because of an important gem stone he had stolen), Ororo wanted to pay them back and attacked them.
-Professor Xavier managed to calm her down, though, as Herman had taught his charge to show respect towards elder people, especially cripples.
+Professor Xavier managed to calm her down, though, as Herman had taught his charge to show respect towards her elders and the handicapped.
 Although Ororo refused Xavier’s offer to join the X-Men, feeling they didn’t live in the real world, the experience had changed her, and she decided to give up stealing and to return to Kenya to find out who she truly was.

 In the Age of Apocalypse, the conflicts between mutants started several years earlier than in the main reality.
 When founding his X-Men, Magneto didn’t have the same hesitations Xavier did, and Storm was among the first group of students, regardless of the cultural shock it might have meant for her.
 Because of her earlier recruitment, Ororo was not worshipped as a goddess in Kenya for quite as long.
 This meant Storm was a bit more down to Earth and closer to her roots as a thief than a "goddess."
 While a staunch member of the X-Men, she initially did not become a leader, as those positions seemed to be reserved for Magneto and his extended family.
 Fighting side by side with him for years, Ororo in fact developed feelings for her team leader, Quicksilver.